anautonell/emasuriano.github.io/src/pages/articles/Graphql/index.md

 ---

-I really enjoyed working with GraphQL and the implementation with Apollo, when you get to the point that everything is connected the development is awesome! :star_struck:
+I really enjoyed working with GraphQL and the implementation with Apollo, when you get to the that point where everything is connected the development is awesome! :star_struck:

-I hope that this post has encouraged you to create your own library!
+I hope that this post has encouraged you to implement your own GraphQL server!
 Let’s keep building stuff together :construction_worker:

 ## Related links